david-grs/qt_course/course01/README.md

 Qt
 ==
  - originally GUI only
- - gained so much popularity that many developers use it for non-GUI stuff: QtCore, Xml, Json, Networking, Databases, Multimedia, ...
+ - gained so much popularity that many developers use it for non-GUI stuff: Core, Xml, Json, Networking, Databases, Multimedia, ...